Dynatrace/dynatrace-operator/README.md

 ## Supported platforms

-Depending on the version of the Dynatrace Operator, it supports the following platforms:

 | Dynatrace Operator version | Kubernetes | OpenShift Container Platform |
 |----------------------------|------------|------------------------------|
 | v0.6.0                     | 1.22-1.24  | 4.8-4.10                     |